Denise Green: Work

 Green was first recognized for her paintings at the Whitney Museum of American Art's exhibition New Image Painting in 1978.
 Her work is included in major museum collections, including the Solomon R. Guggenheim Museum and the Museum of Modern Art in New York and the Hirshhorn Museum and Sculpture Garden in Washington, D.C.
 The Solomon R. Guggenheim Museum has two of Greens paintings in their permanent collection, To Draw On (1977) and Taxes (1993).
 To Draw On (1977) was included in the Solomon R. Guggenheim Museum's 1987 exhibition, Emerging Artists 1978-1986: Selections From the Exxon Series and is an example of the artist's contribution to New Image Painting.

 Green's earlier works are predominantly cityscapes, such as Laight St., View No. 1 (1975).
 The paintings that she made during her first years in New York often focused on the architecture of building facades, evidently inspired by her architectural studies in Paris in the 1960s.
 During the mid- to late-1970s, her work became more abstracted as her focus shifted to the portrayal of centralized objects isolated in space.
 In the 1980s, her work became even more abstracted with works like Summer Heat (1981).
 With this work she introduces the use of ambiguous, calligraphic marks that allude to written language.
-During this period of her oeuvre, Green emphasized strong colors and basic forms, like circles and fan shapes.
+During this period of her oeuvre, Green emphasized strong colours and basic forms, like circles and fan shapes.

 The early 1990s marked another shift in her style with an exhibition in Sydney, Australia in 1992 at Roslyn Okley9 Gallery.
 Here, she exhibited eight large canvases that were predominately black and white.
 These works, including Cinderella What?
 (1992) and Snow White?
-(1992), provided a drastic contrast to Green's previous, color-dominated works.
+(1992), provided a drastic contrast to Green's previous, colour-dominated works.
 The artist describes this series of black and white paintings as a response to her father's death.
 These works in particular illuminate the connection that the artist draws between all of her work and her own personal narrative.

 In 2013, Green and her husband, Dr. Francis X. Claps, donated a gift of 80 works on paper and 36 paintings by Green valued at more than one million Australian dollars to the University of Queensland Art Museum.

 Since the beginning of her career, Green has had more than 130 one-person shows and her work has been shown in nine museum retrospectives since 1999, including venues at MoMA PS1, New York and the Art Gallery of New South Wales, Sydney.
 The artist continues to paint, take photographs, and make collages and works on paper today.